rantonels/anagrammm/README.md

 >>> ana.doit()
 ```

 this will connect to the list of subreddits in sublist.py and will crawl them for comments.
-After each sub is finished, ana.py will download the current database to the file 'data' in the project folder.
-This file is overwritten, so any data from previous runs will be lost.
+After each sub is finished, ana.py will download the current database to the file `crawld/subname`.
+These files are overwritten, so any data from previous runs will be lost.
+It is advisable to clear the `crawld/` folder before running `ana.doit()`.

 This command takes **a lot** of time.
 Run it overnight.